d0ntblink/beautiful-jekyll/_posts/2021-02-06-how-to-create-ur-own-vpn.md

 Now you are prompted with alist of all your internet IP addresses and you should choose your public IP address that your VPS provider has provided you.

 {: .box-note}
-**Note:** Its most likley the only of of them that is not a private IP address. i.e 10.XX.XX.XX or 192.168.XX.XX
+**Note:** Its most likley the only of of them that is not a private IP address.
+TLDR; anything but 10.XX.XX.XX or 192.168.XX.XX

 The next step is to choose a DNS provider for your VPN service to resolve your requests.
 My choice has always been [CloudFlare/1.1.1.1](1.1.1.1) for their security and speed, but [Google/8.8.8.8](https://developers.google.com/speed/public-dns/) and [Adgaurd](https://adguard.com/en/adguard-dns/overview.html) are also note worthy options.